OMS Standard: Accepting Payments

 Purpose

-This standard establishes the requirements for payment acceptance of all UW Merchants accepting payment cards.
-All prospective University merchants are required to comply with this standard, and applicable Payment Card Industry Data Security Standards (PCI-DSS), in accordance with Administrative Policy Statement APS 35.1.
+This standard establishes the requirements for payment card acceptance at UW.
+All current and prospective University merchants are required to comply with this standard, and applicable Payment Card Industry Data Security Standards (PCI-DSS), in accordance with Administrative Policy Statement APS 35.1.

 Scope